 If you or someone you know has been subjected to sexual harassment, sexual violence or any other form of sex-based discrimination under Title IX, you have a variety of ways report such misconduct.

 108 YMCA Building College Station, TX 77843

 750 Agronomy Rd, Suite 1201 College Station, TX 77843

 Individuals may submit a report online through the TellSomebody.tamu.edu online report form.
 Reporters can provide contact information or submit the report anonymously.

 Reports submitted anonymously or with limited information may limit the ability to follow up on an incident.
 NOTE: Confidentiality cannot be guaranteed for reports submitted through this site.
 State law determines confidentiality.

-In most cases, mental health providers are not required to, nor may, report an incident that in any way identifies the employee or student concerned without their consent.
+In most cases, mental health providers are not required to report an incident that in any way identifies the employee or student concerned without their consent.
 However, if an imminent harm situation is present, the counselor must take action to protect whoever is at risk.
-Please visit the Resources page for more information on locating a mental health provider
+Please visit the Support Resources page for more information on locating a mental health provider

 Reporting to Law Enforcement